 The first stage in the wool challenge is the shearing of the sheep.
 We were offered two sheep from the local Agricultural College, both Corriedale cross (our preference).
-An experienced wool grower recommended one of the sheep in preference to the other and shearing commenced at 9.30am.
+An experienced wool grower recommended one of the sheep in preference to the other, and shearing commenced at 9.30 am.

 As soon as shearing was completed, the fleece was taken to the sorting table to be skirted.
 Skirting is the term used for removing parts of the fleece that are extremely dirty.
-Belly wool and the area around the tail are generally grubby, and shorter than the remaining fleece.
+Belly wool and the area around the tail are generally grubby and shorter than the remaining fleece.
 In a shearing shed, a wool classer would examine the fleece to determine its grade and quality.
-A roustabout would then be responsible for placing the fleece in the appropriate bail, with other fleece of similar quality.
+A roustabout would then be responsible for placing the fleece in the appropriate bail with other fleece of similar quality.
 Belly and tail wool are placed into a separate bail.

-Carding is the process of preparing fleece for spinning, basically it involves aligning the fibers, and fluffing them out.
+Basically, it involves aligning the fibers and fluffing them out.
 There are numerous options for preparing fleece.
 It can be done using hand-carders, English Wool Combs, flick carders, drum carders, and metal combs (pet combs work well and are inexpensive).
-For the purposes of the challenge we used a combination of hand-carders, English wool combs and combs.
+For the purposes of the challenge, we used a combination of hand-carders, English wool combs and combs.

-It’s also necessary to make slight adjustments to the speed of rotation of the wheel, and the ‘brake’ which determines the rotation speed of the bobbin.
-As there are no numbered dials this must be accomplished by feel than anything else, and it takes a little time to learn what needs to be adjusted, and to what extent.
+It’s also necessary to make slight adjustments to the speed of rotation of the wheel and the ‘brake’, which determines the rotation speed of the bobbin.
+As there are no numbered dials, this must be accomplished more by feel than anything else, and it takes a little time to learn what needs to be adjusted and to what extent.
 All of which makes hand-spinning a wonderfully organic activity—and very relaxing after the initial learning curve.

-As soon as we had two half filled bobbins, it was time to start plying.
+As soon as we had two half-filled bobbins, it was time to start plying.
 This process involves twisting the single threads from two bobbins together to form the finished yarn.
 A spinning wheel can be spun either clockwise or anti-clockwise.
-I spin clockwise to create a single thread (called a Z twist), and anti-clockwise when plying (S twist).
+I spin clockwise to create a single thread (called a Z twist) and anti-clockwise when plying (S twist).
 This creates a balanced yarn.

-When hand spinning wool is usually made into a skein after plying.
+When hand spinning, wool is usually made into a skein after plying.
 It is then washed, dried and wound into balls before being knitted, crocheted or woven.
-Washing removes the dirt and at least some of the lanolin - I prefer to leave some lanolin in my hand spun wool as it makes the final garment or article water resistant.
+Washing removes the dirt and at least some of the lanolin; I prefer to leave some lanolin in my hand-spun wool as it makes the final garment or article water resistant.